corememltd/interop-eap-tls13/README.md

 ### Microsoft Windows 11

-To use Windows 11 Insider Preview (Dev Channel, tested with build 22499, upgraded to 22504.1000) you will need QEMU (tested with version 5.2.0) and to have built and started a [software based TPM](https://github.com/stefanberger/swtpm):
+To use Windows 11 Insider Preview (Dev Channel, tested with build 22579, upgraded to ?????.?) you will need QEMU (tested with version 5.2.0) and to have built and started a [software based TPM](https://github.com/stefanberger/swtpm):

     docker build -t swtpm swtpm
-    docker run --rm -v "$PWD/swtpm/state:/run/swtpm" swtpm
+    docker run --rm --name swtpm -v "$PWD/swtpm/state:/run/swtpm" swtpm

 Once running, you can use the enclosed script:

-    env ISO=Windows11_InsiderPreview_Client_x64_en-gb_22499.iso sh -x qemu-win11.sh
+    env ISO=Windows11_InsiderPreview_Client_x64_en-us_22579.iso sh -x qemu-win11.sh

 Connect to the VM using the [Spice client](https://www.spice-space.org/):

     spicy -h 127.0.0.1 -p 5930

+**N.B.** make sure you install 'Windows 11 *Pro*' (not 'Home') otherwise it refuses to proceed until you have networking and will not let you set up the VirtIO drivers

 The script will also fetch the [virtio-win drivers](https://github.com/virtio-win/virtio-win-pkg-scripts) and add a CD mount in the VM so drivers are available for the VirtIO devices as well as the including the Spice guest agent.